 Arguably the most famous of the islands on the Saronic Gulf, Hydra is a beautiful destination equally ideal for a one-day escape from Athens or for a one-week long holiday.

-Exclusive, elegant, and unique, the main feature tourists love from Hydra is that no vehicles are allowed on the island.
+Exclusive, elegant, and unique, the main feature tourists love about Hydra is that no vehicles are allowed on the island.
 Only donkeys, some horses… or your own feet!

 Easy to visit in a day or two, this tiny gem in the Saronic Gulf is a popular destination in the Greek Island scenario.
 Hydra has long been defined as one of the most appealing islands in the country.
-For years, it has been visited by exclusive characters from Greece and abroad, attracting personalities such as Leonard Cohen or Sofia Loren.
+For years, exclusive characters from Greece and abroad have been visiting it, attracting personalities such as Leonard Cohen or Sofia Loren.